 With vaccine programs accelerating and infection rates dropping, the hopes for a recovery from the Covid-19 pandemic is rising.
 Life will look different, of course.
 And so will the housing market.

-The amount of debt accumulated in the real estate industry will be a burden to tenants, landlords and banks for some time.
+The amount of debt accumulated in the real estate industry will be a burden to residents, property owners and banks for some time.
 Employment will likely be the biggest driver to a healthier economy.

 “As unemployment numbers go down, more people will be at work,” said Bornstein, the San Francisco attorney.
 Some back rent will be recouped, mortgages will get back on track and vacancy rates will fall.